simeonnnabue/post-install-config/README.md

 🎉Congratulations!
-You have set up osTicket succesfully!🎉 Click [here](https://github.com/miquelmanaois/Ticketlifesyle) to move on to the final part of this tutorial!
+You have set up osTicket succesfully!🎉